davecom/SwiftPriorityQueue/README.md

 * A fun maze solving A* based example program

 ## Installation
-Simply copy `SwiftPriorityQueue.swift` into your project or use the CocoaPod `SwiftPriorityQueue`.
+Copy `SwiftPriorityQueue.swift` into your project or use the CocoaPod `SwiftPriorityQueue`.
 Release 1.0.1 and beyond supports Swift 2.
 Use release 1.0 for Swift 1.2 support.
+SwiftPriorityQueue also supports the Swift Package Manager(SPM).
+Simply add this repository as a dependency.

 ## Documentation
 There is a large amount of documentation in the source code using the standard Swift documentation technique (compatible with Jazzy).
 Essentially though, SwiftPriorityQueue has the three critical methods you'd expect - push(), pop(), and peek().